ejfertig/NSFBiosketch/README.md

 Please note this includes only the list of collaborators for conflicts of interest sections in the Biosketch.
 The results may be copied and pasted into the appropriate section of your biosketch.
 Formatting of affiliations is from the `address` field in pubmed and may require manual editing.

-Please use freely, but note that I am not responsible for errors or ommissions that may result.
+Please use freely, but note that I am not responsible for errors or omissions that may result.

 This is just a first pass with awkward formatting.
 Any additions and/or edits are welcome!
 Please comment under issues or email ejfertig@jhmi.edu.